hwp9000/discord.js/README.md

   client.commands.set(command.name, command);
 };
 ```
-4. At the bottom of your index.js above `client.login(config.toke);` paste the following code:
+4. At the bottom of your index.js above `client.login(config.token);` paste the following code:

 ```
 client.on('message', async message => {